08 — What’s Next

 5. I pushed on aesthetics (“make it darker, more Diablo”)

-6. Claude implemented the visual changes
+6. Claude made the visual changes

 7. Repeat